maggieprice/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It’s an object representation of the html elements of a webpage.
+It gives us an interface that we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?

+An event is a type of interaction with a webpage.
+For example, a user could scroll up or down a webpage, click on an element on a webpage, zoom into a webpage, etc….

 3. What is an event listener?
+Event listeners detect events like  mouseclick, keypress, hover, and more all on the same element.
+When an event is triggered, a previously enabled callback or reaction to that event will happen.

 4. Why would we convert a NodeList into an Array?

+It allows us to have access to forEach.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up

 * [X] Fork the project into your GitHub user account
 * [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product